 Stress fractures happen mostly in the lower limbs, like the foot or lower leg, where bones get more pressure from bearing weight.

 But people also get stress fractures in the upper limbs if the sports they play put repetitive strain there.
 The swings and twists required in sports like tennis or golf can cause stress fractures to the arms or ribs.
 And the backbends involved in gymnastics can lead to stress fractures of the spine.

 Some things that can lead to stress fractures in athletes include:

 Girls are at greater risk of getting stress fractures than guys are.
 Also, a number of physical things raise a person's chances of developing a stress fracture, including:

 The best way to prevent a sports-related stress fracture is to be smart about the way you train and exercise.
-Here are some tips on how to prevent stress fractures:
+Here are some tips:

 If noticed early and treated correctly, most stress fractures will heal by themselves in a matter of weeks.
 But if someone resumes activities too soon, tiny stress fractures can become larger and harder to heal.
 Re-injuring a stress fracture can also lead to a painful, long-lasting condition where the fracture might never fully heal.

 If you have a high-risk stress fracture, it's wise to be evaluated by an orthopedic doctor.
 You might need a brace or splint to protect the fractured area and to keep it free from movement, and possibly crutches.